List of Late Night with Conan O'Brien sketches: No-Reason-to-Live Guy

 Conan begins to talk about a mundane news piece or the guest line-up at his desk when he is interrupted by a man in the audience (played by Brian McCann).
 The man seems to have been misinformed and reacts to Conan's calm correctness in disbelief and yells, "There's no reason to live!"
 He then proceeds to run to the top of the audience area where a blue kayak is waiting, while yelling, "Where's my kayak?"
 He gets in the kayak and "paddles" it off-screen, at which point the scene cuts to a shot of a man in a kayak falling down an icy mountain.
 After this, another "audience member" usually rides off in a kayak in a similar way, or the first man comes back through the studio doors (sometimes in poor disguises), gets upset again (usually when Conan mentions how stupid the sketch is) and rides to his demise using another means of transportation, accompanied by related stock footage, again while yelling "Where's my [vehicle]?"
 The sketch usually involves three different "deaths."
 In addition to the kayak, other means of transportation have included a train, a bike, a skateboard, balloons, a three bedroom house, and a car.

 This sketch evolved from a bit done a week or two before NBC broadcast the Torino Olympics where Brian McCann appeared on video as if he was reporting from the Bobsled run in Italy.
 He starts sliding down the course and Conan tries to tell him the course was not finished, based on news reports of the time that said Olympic officials were crunched for time to finish some of the venues.
 McCann says he cannot hear because of the noise of the bobsled then he says, "What's that?" and there is a quick cut to stock footage of a kayak falling down a snow-covered mountain.
 Then the show cuts back to Conan, who has his head in his hands as if embarrassed and the audience is howling in laughter at the absurd scene, especially after McCann's line: "Someone put me in a kayak!"
 When the next guest comments about the kayak, Conan says, "You try to find footage of a bobsled crashing that matches.
 It was the best we could do."
 For the record, the Olympic officials were putting finishing touches on the venues with only the nightly ceremonies park unfinished.

 Patterns

 Conan shows a series of images, and viewers have to figure out the progressive pattern that links them.
 For instance, "Squirrel, handyman, poorly guarded insane asylum, Tom Green: That's right, these are more and more likely to be missing a nut."

 Pimpbot 5000

-A robot that combines the technology of a futuristic android with the street-wise attitude of a 1970s pimp.
+A robot that "combines the classic sensibilities of a 1950s robot with the dynamic flair of a 1970s street pimp".
 He always talks in rhymes that simultaneously reference his robotic and pimp nature: "I got a diamond studded watch/new transistors in my crotch."